ALTAMASH80/laminas-mvc-bootstrap-menu/README.md

 This repository will contain bootstrap menu integration with laminas-mvc

 ## Pre-Requisites
-You need to have bootstrap css and js file included in your layout.phtml.
+You need to have bootstrap css and js files included in your layout.phtml.
 If not, you can still be able to see the generated html.

 ## Introduction